geekp2p/PlayFlow/README.md

 ./start_host.sh
 ```

-The script stops any host-side ADB server, starts the Docker stack, launches an ADB server inside `pf_droidflow`, and performs `adb reverse tcp:5000 tcp:5000` so apps on the device can reach the web UI at `http://127.0.0.1:5000`.
+The script stops any host-side ADB server, starts the Docker stack, launches an ADB server inside `pf_droidflow`, and connects to `pf_emulator:5556`.
+It waits for the emulator to be detected before running `adb reverse tcp:5000 tcp:5000` so apps on the device can reach the web UI at `http://127.0.0.1:5000`.

 ## Services & Ports